arcuru/lib/percentiletracker/README.md

 let p90 = tracker.get_percentile();
 ```

-The implementation is generic over any type that implements `Clone + Ord + Debug`, making it versatile for different numeric data types.
+The implementation is generic over any type that implements `Clone + Ord`, making it usable for any sortable type.